V Foundation: History and founding

 In January 1993, ESPN executives Steve Bornstein and John Lack met with Jim and Pam Valvano, offering ESPN's support in creating a foundation for cancer research.
 Jim, who had been diagnosed with terminal metastatic adenocarcinoma on June 15, 1992, developed the initial plan on a yellow pad.
 On March 4, 1993, at ESPN's first ESPY Awards, Valvano announced the foundation's launch while receiving the Arthur Ashe Award for Courage.
 He declared its motto: "Don't Give Up...
 Don't Ever Give Up!"
 He died on April 28, 1993.

 Organization

 Headquartered in Cary, North Carolina, the foundation is governed by a volunteer Board of Directors.
-John Saunders (journalist) was a founding board member of the V Foundation.
+John Saunders was a founding board member of the V Foundation.
 Other notable people involved in the V Foundation have been Dick Vitale, Mike Krzyzewski, Trey Wingo, Dereck Whittenburg, and others.
+The foundation is a 501(c)(3).

 CEOs

 Valvano's brother, Nicholas, served as CEO from 1999 until 2012.
 Susan Braun served in the role until 2021.
 Shane Jacobson served in the role until August 2025.
-Clark Kinlin is currently the Interm CEO.
+Clark Kinlin is currently the Interim CEO.
 Valvano's daughter has been involved in the foundation.